11EJDE11/xna-cncnet-client/Docs/INISystem.md

 - **Static (V3)** uses one V3 tunnel that the host selects manually.
 - **Legacy (V2)** preserves the previous manual V2 tunnel selection behavior, which was the only behavior in versions up to, but not including, 2.14.0.

-Users can select a mode for an individual game from the "Tunnel mode:" dropdown in the game creation window, or change their default with "Tunnel mode when hosting:" in the CnCNet options tab.
+Users can select a mode for an individual game from the "Tunnel mode:" dropdown in the game creation window, or change their default with "Tunnel mode when hosting:" in the CnCNet options tab in the Options window.
 Enabling direct P2P connections shares each player's IP address with the other players in the game session, so the client displays a warning when this option is enabled.

 ## [ClientDefinition](https://github.com/CnCNet/xna-cncnet-client/blob/develop/ClientCore/ClientConfiguration.cs)
 > [!NOTE]